MicrosoftDocs/azure-docs/articles/sentinel/investigate-incidents.md

     :::image type="content" source="media/investigate-incidents/incident-actions.png" alt-text="Screenshot of menu of actions that can be performed on an incident from the details pane.":::

-1. To view the incident's details in their entirety, including the alerts and entities in the incident and selected top insights, select **View full details** in the incident page.
+1. If more information about the incident is needed, select **View full details** in the details pane to open and see the incident's details in their entirety, including the alerts and entities in the incident, a list of similar incidents, and selected top insights.

 See the next sections of this article to follow a typical investigation path, learning in the process about all the information you'll see there, and all the actions you can take.